TreyMcGarity/Shop_Site_BE/README.md

 # ShoppingSite
-Concept for our retro decor and apparel shopping site.
+Concept for our retro decor and apparel shopping site. (on hold atm)

 ## Creators:
 ### Emma Harthun